Hygiene Education at Schools

 1) If hygiene education sessions are intended for students of a certain grade only, adjust your survey's sampling accordingly (i.e. do not include all students).

-2) While the indicator tells the number of children who were taught, it does not show what they actually learnt (and did as a result of the learning).
+2) While the indicator tells the number of children who were taught, it does not show what they actually learned (and did as a result of the learning).
 Consider complementing the indicator by a mini-survey assessing the extent to which children know and practice what they were taught.

 3) For more indicators on WASH in schools, see UNESCO (2013) Monitoring and Evaluation Guidance for School Health Programs.